How to Build an Email List for Your Blog (Beginner’s Guide)

 4. Write a Welcome Sequence

-This builds trust and turns readers into fans.
+This builds trust, establishes credibility, and turns casual readers into loyal fans.

 5. Promote Your Freebie Strategically

-Once your system is in place, drive traffic to your signup forms:
+Once your signup system is in place, actively drive traffic to your forms:

-- Share your freebie on Pinterest (great for evergreen blog posts)
+- Share your freebie on Pinterest to get evergreen blog traffic

 - Include the link in your social media bios